AbhilashAynipully/plan-your-tasks/README.md

 ## Planner for tracking your tasks

-This website is a to do planner which allows the user to plan his activities for the day.
-It provides user with a simple interface for entereing tasks and editing it with the help of simple actions buttons present on the interface.
-The interface is self explanatory and simple to use.
+This website is a To Do Planner which allows the user to plan their activities for the day.
+It provides user with a simple interface for entereing tasks and editing, with the help of  action buttons present on the interface.
+The interface is self explanatory and easy to use.